Inhomogeneous random graphs, isolated vertices, and Poisson approximation: Number of edges

-Let $\bx = (x_1,\ldots,x_k) \in \BX^k$, with $x_1,\ldots,x_k$ distinct and with $h_{\phi_s}(x_1,\ldots,x_k) >0$..
+Let $\bx = (x_1,\ldots,x_k) \in \BX^k$, with $x_1,\ldots,x_k$ distinct and with $h_{\phi_s}(x_1,\ldots,x_k) >0$.
 Let $\tGG_s$ be the graph defined by (\ref{cGdef}), but now conditioned on the subgraph induced by $\{x_1,\ldots,x_k\}$ being connected.
 Denote by $G'(\Po_s,\phi_s)$ the subgraph of $\tGG_s$ induced by $\Po_s$.
-Set $U_\bx = H_k(G'(\Po_s , \phi_s))$ and $ V_\bx = H_k(\tGG_s) - 1. $ Then $U_\bx$ has the distribution of $H_k(G_s)$ and $V_\bx$ has the conditional distribution of $H_k(G(\Po_s \cup \{x_1,\ldots,x_k\},\phi_s))$ given that $\{x_1,\ldots,x_k\}$ induces a connected subgraph of this graph.
+Set $U_\bx = H_k(G'(\Po_s , \phi_s))$ and $ V_\bx = H_k(\tGG_s) - 1. $ Then $U_\bx$ has the distribution of $H_k(G_s)$ and $1+ V_\bx$ has the conditional distribution of $H_k(G(\Po_s \cup \{x_1,\ldots,x_k\},\phi_s))$ given that $\{x_1,\ldots,x_k\}$ induces a connected subgraph of this graph.

-Now $V_\bx \geq U_\bx$ and we assert that \bea \E [V_\bx - U_\bx] = O \left( \sum_{j=1}^{k-1} (s^j a_s^j) \right), \eea uniformly over $\bx \in \BX^k$.
+Now $V_\bx \geq U_\bx$ and we assert that \bea \E [V_\bx - U_\bx] = O \left( \sum_{j=1}^{k-1} (s^j \kappa_s^j) \right), \eea uniformly over $\bx \in \BX^k$.
 To see this, observe that $V_\bx - U_\bx $ is the number of pairs $(\cX,\Y)$ with $\cX$ a non-empty subset of $\{x_1,\ldots,x_k\}$ and $\cY$ a non-empty subset of $\Po_s$, such that the subgraph of $\tGG_s$ induced by vertex set $\cX \cup \cY$ is a connected graph of order $k$ (to ease notation we ignore the issue of multiplicities in this notation).
-But then we can take the successive elements $y_i$ of $\cY$ in an order such that each of them is connected to at least one existing vertex from $\cX \cup \{y_1,\ldots,y_{i-1}\}$.
-Then each successive integral gives another factor of $O(sa_s)$.
+But then, similarly to the proof of Lemma \ref{lem17}, we can take the successive elements $y_i$ of $\cY$ in an order such that each of them is connected to at least one existing vertex from $\cX \cup \{y_1,\ldots,y_{i-1}\}$.
+Then each successive integral gives another factor of $O(s\kappa_s)$.